mkubik/HRTCloudDemo.github.io/_labs/005-port-app-to-bx.markdown

 ## Get the code

-Clone your repository to your local disk.
+Clone your chat application repository to your local disk.

 ## Create a manifest

 Create a new deployment `manifest.yml` file in the cloned directory with the content shown below.
-Be sure to provide a name that is unique within the domain ''.
+Be sure to provide a name that is unique within the domain.

 <pre>
 ---